grdddj/done-for-today/plan.md

 ## Deep work

 Issues:
-- Recovery: Add a return button to go back when entering words
+- Recovery: Add a return button to go back when entering words --- click tests

 ## Other work